Brexit & VAT

-The current rules on trade, travel, and business for the UK and EU will continue to apply during the transition period.
+The UK left the EU on 31 January 2020.
+We are now nearing the end of the transition period, which ends on 31 December 2020.
+The current rules on trade, travel, and business for the UK and EU continue to apply during the transition period.

 To ensure you receive our updates on any changes to the UK VAT system, including Brexit, as these are announced we highly recommend signing up for our regular free electronic newsletter service.